Ultim8Xeno/2DOpenGLRendererExamples/README.md

 // spritePosition : Vec2 (position of bottom left pixel of sprite in texture)
 // spriteDimensions : Vec2 (dimensions of sprite in texture)
 // colour : float (colour of sprite tint, can be left blank with default value of white so sprite stays the same)
-// rot : float (rotation of sprite, can be left blank with default value of 0)
-// centerOfRotation : Vec2 (center of rotation, can be left blank with default value of (0, 0)) DrawFromSpriteSheet(position, dimensions, spritesheet, spritePosition, spriteDimensions, colour, rotation, centerOfRotation);
+// rotation : float (rotation of sprite, can be left blank with default value of 0) DrawFromSpriteSheet(position, dimensions, spritesheet, spritePosition, spriteDimensions, colour, rotation);
 ```

 ### Text